Address space layout randomization: Linux

-The randomization can be disabled for a specific process by changing its execution domain, using personality(2).
+In 2014, Marco-Gisbert and Ripoll disclosed offset2lib technique that weakens Linux ASLR for PIE executables.
+Linux kernels load PIE executables right after their libraries; as a result, there is a fixed offset between the executable and the library functions.
+If an attacker finds a way to find the address of a function in the executable, the library addresses are also known.
+They demonstrated an attack that finds the address in fewer than 400 tries.
+They proposed a new randomize_va_space=3 option to randomize the placement of the executable relative to the library, but it is yet to be incorporated into the upstream as of 2024.

+The Linux kernel 5.18 released May 2022 reduced the effectiveness of both 32-bit and 64-bit implementations.
+Linux filesystems call thp_get_unmapped_area to respond to a file-backed mmap.
+With a change in 5.18, files greater than 2 MiB are made to return 2 MiB-aligned addresses, so they can be potentially backed by huge pages.
+(Previously, the increased alignment only applied to Direct Access (DAX) mappings.)
+In the meantime, the C library (libc) has, over time, grown in size to exceed this 2 MiB threshold, so instead of being aligned to a (typically) 4 KiB page boundary as before, these libraries are now 2 MiB-aligned: a loss of 9 bits of entropy.
+For 32-bit Linux, many distributions show no randomization at all in the placement of the libc.
+For 64-bit Linux, the 28 bits of entropy is reduced to 19 bits.
+In response, Ubuntu has increased its mmap_rnd_bits setting.
+Martin Doucha added a Linux Test Project testcase to detect this issue.

 Kernel address space layout randomization

 Kernel address space layout randomization (KASLR) enables address space randomization for the Linux kernel image by randomizing where the kernel code is placed at boot time.
 KASLR was merged into the Linux kernel mainline in kernel version 3.14, released on 30 March 2014.
 When compiled in, it can be disabled at boot time by specifying nokaslr as one of the kernel's boot parameters.

 There are several side-channel attacks in x86 processors that could leak kernel addresses.
 In late 2017, kernel page-table isolation (KPTI aka KAISER) was developed to defeat these attacks.
 However, this method cannot protect against side-channel attacks utilizing collisions in branch predictor structures.

-As of 2021, finer grained kernel address space layout randomization (or function granular KASLR, FGKASLR) is a planned extension of KASLR to randomize down to the function level.
+As of 2021, finer grained kernel address space layout randomization (or function granular KASLR, FGKASLR) is a planned extension of KASLR to randomize down to the function level by placing functions in separate sections and reordering them at boot time.